What’s up with withdrawal? Pulling out all the stops to prevent HIV

 “PrEP offers high levels of protection against HIV for both tops and bottoms.”

 However, neither of these strategies offers any protection against STIs.
 The most reliable way to avoid STIs is to not have any sex at all.
 Using a condom every time offers protection too, although some STIs can still be acquired through other means of transmission.
-For example, herpes simplex virus (HSV) can be acquired through kissing.
+For example, HSV (herpes simplex virus) and gonorrhea can spread through kissing.

 Regardless of your chosen strategy, it’s important to support other people’s choices, even if different to yours.
 When it comes to your preferred HIV or STI prevention strategy, there’s always an opportunity to discuss, negotiate or even use a combination.

 Sexual desire is often uncomplicated, even if understanding sexual safety practices and HIV prevention options might seem more so.
 But help is at hand — you can use this online risk calculator to get a clear position on how you can pull out all the stops to help prevent HIV.